 To develop and adapt relevant technologies, the programme cooperates with research and educational institutions and government programmes.
 The programme has provided constant support to SREDA ever since its inception.

 The GFA Consulting Group is supporting implementation of the programme’s Renewable Energy component.

-Instrumental in the 2014 launch of the national nodal agency Sustainable and Renewable Energy Development Authority (SREDA) and a driving force behind its capacity development, the Renewable Energy and Energy Efficiency Programme has consistently advocated the development of the regulatory frameworks needed to promote renewable energy and energy-efficient technologies, leading to some notable outcomes.
+REEEP has consistently advocated the development of the regulatory frameworks needed to pro-mote renewable energy and energy-efficient technologies, leading to some notable outcomes.

-In response to the energy situation, GIZ piloted an R&D project on an industrial solar pipe light, with a view to using locally available materials to develop a low-cost customised skylight that would give industrial buildings free natural lighting.
-The result is a 14-inch diameter tubular skylight for cottage industries and a 22-inch one for small and medium-sized enterprises (SMEs), enabling them to use free natural lighting for 10-12 hours during the daytime, instead of electric lights.
-GIZ is currently conducting a market survey, with a view to up-scaling this product and expanding the market.
+In response to day time lighting needs in different industries, the project piloted a research and devel-opment (R&D) project on an industrial solar pipe light using locally available materials that would give industrial buildings free natural lighting.
+The results are a 14-inch diameter tubular skylight for cottage industries and a 22-inch diameter tubular skylight for small and medium-sized enterprises (SMEs), enabling them to use free natural lighting for 10-12 hours during the day, instead of electric lights.

 The steel re-rolling/manufacturing sector is also affected as a result of energy shortage.
 The project is conducting walk through and investment grade energy audits in selected industries, along with provi-sion of energy management training to relevant personnel.